 Yes we do at times need fixed wing and helicopter pilots.
 However as a pilot in HFA, you will most likely not be flying an aircraft.
 Our pilots participate in research to seek out solutions for the missionaries’ specific transport needs.
 They are also involved in liaising between ministries and air operators.

 Yes at times we do.
 The work however will involve technical research and a broad variety of technician’s jobs for projects that are not necessarily related to manned aviation.

 HFA is a faith-based organisation.
 This means that we seek God, who owns the heaven and earth, for our ‘daily bread’.
 Furthermore, we seek to remain faithful to our core ministry, which is reaching the unreached people groups in isolation and the raising of awareness about these people groups.
 We do accept donations and we do invite fellow believers to join us in prayer for the needed resources.

 How can we get a speaker to share about HFA at our church or home group?

 By contacting us through this website.
 We have ordained pastors and speakers who can share a message with your congregation and present HFA in your church service, or at any other event.
 There are no obligations for you and we do not ask your group for money.
 We may decline your invitation depending on our schedule and the travel distance required.
-For more information go to for churches, and contact us if you are interested!
+For more information contact us if you are interested!

 How can I get involved?

 First and foremost we’d love your prayers!
 We know that only through God’s power our ministry will be able to make an impact.
-For specific prayer requests go to our blog.
+For specific prayer requests, sign up to our Prayer Updates below using the ‘Join Our Mailing List’ sign-up form.
 For other opportunities to partner with our work have a look at our page get involved.